60.4.17 Opposition to Protection

 • AND the notification of refusal based on opposition is made not more than:

-• seven months from the date on which the opposition period begins (i.e. from the date of advertisement of acceptance in the Official Journal of Trade Marks) (Rule 17 of the Madrid Protocol Regulations), or
+• seven months from the date on which the opposition period begins (i.e. from the date of publication of acceptance) (Rule 17 of the Madrid Protocol Regulations), or

 • one month after the end of the three month opposition period where there is no extension of time granted to file Notice of Opposition.